My Favorite Tools to Refurbish Furniture

 I am a big believer in having a big supply of sanding discs.
 Nothing is more annoying than running out of sanding discs in the middle of a project.
 I use 120, 150, 180, 200, and 220 grit sandpaper the most often.

-These brushes are great quality and don’t leave brush strokes on your furniture.
+Zibra brushes are great quality and don’t leave brush strokes on your furniture.
 As I shared previously, I have had some of my Zibra brushes for years.
-Anytime I paint, I use a Zibra brush.
+Anytime I apply paint, I use a Zibra brush.
+I love Zibra paint brushes and they are definitely on the list of my favorite tools to refurbish furniture.

-Wax Brushes- I use these to apply clear wax to wood and painted furniture
+I use these to apply clear wax to wood and painted furniture.

 Tools for Reupholstering Furniture